HiranthaSandaruwan/Hardware-Request-Tracker/README.md

 <a id="overview"></a>
 ## 📖 Overview

-The **Hardware Repair Request Tracker** is a web-based system designed to streamline the process of submitting, tracking, assigning, and managing hardware repair requests.
+The **Hardware Repair Request Tracker** is a role-based web application that manages the full hardware repair lifecycle in one place—from customer request submission to technician proposals and appointments, then completion and payment tracking.

 This system is ideal for:
 - University IT departments